mor10/OpenAI-API-Building-Front-End-Voice-Apps-with-the-Realtime-API-and-WebRTC-2027322/README.md

-# OpenAI API: Building Front-End Voice Apps with the Realtime API and WebRTC
+# OpenAI Realtime API: Building Voice Agents with Realtime API and the Agents SDK

-This is the repository for the LinkedIn Learning course OpenAI API: Building Front-End Voice Apps with the Realtime API and WebRTC.
+This is the repository for the LinkedIn Learning course _OpenAI Realtime API: Building Voice Agents with Realtime API and the Agents SDK_.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]

 ## Course Description

-With OpenAI’s Realtime API and Agents SDK, you can build custom real-time voice-to-voice AI chat into any front-end web app or other app through WebRTC.
-In this course, you’ll explore how to create advanced voice agents using the Realtime API through the Agents SDK.
+Build voice-powered AI agents with OpenAI's Realtime API and the Agents SDK.
+Learn how to set up advanced features including guardrails, function calling, MCP servers, and live image input via device camera, and build secure apps with ephemeral tokens.

-Features covered:
+What's covered:

+- How to build a Realtime voice agent using the Agents SDK
-- Create agents, sessions, and connections using a one-time ephemeral tokens
+- Create a greeting message
-- Build voice apps with real-time text transcriptions in a chat
 - Add guardrails for custom language moderation
 - Use custom functions as tools
 - Integrate MCP servers for external connections
 - Activate the device camera to enable the agent to comment on visual input

+## Quick Start

+The `main` branch contains the completed project.
+To go hands-on with the course:

+1. Set up the development auth server as described below
+2. Use `git checkout module-01` to swith to set the `/sandbox/` folder to the beginning state
+3. Follow the course instructions

 ## Instructions

 This is a hands-on course and you'll get the best learning experience by following along step-by-step with these exercise files.
 The project is best used in GitHub Codespaces.

-The exercise files are organized in two main folders:
+The exercise files contain three separate software packages:

-- `/project-baseline/`: The starting point for the project.
-This is where you should begin working through the course.
-- `/project-completed/`: The completed project files, which you can refer to at any time.

-## Authenticating through a Development Auth Server
+- `/sandbox/`: The main project workspace where you'll build the application step-by-step.

-The project also contains a basic Node.js-based auth server to supply the front-end app with an ephemeral OpenAI API token for authentication.
-It is found in the `./auth-server/` folder.
-The Auth Server needs to run on a public URL for cross-device functionality so the recommendation is to run this entire project in GitHub Codespaces.
+- `/auth-server/`: A basic Node.js-based development auth server to supply the front-end app with an ephemeral OpenAI API token for authentication.
+See `/auth-server/README.md` for more details.
+- `/mcp-server/`: A simple Python-based MCP server obtaining real-time weather data from Open-Meteo's public API.
+See `/mcp-server/README.md` for more details.

+### Preparation step: Authenticating through a Development Auth Server

+The Realtime API requires token-based authentication.
+In this project you'll use an ephemeral token obtained through a development auth server.
+This removes the need for maintaining a long-lived API key in the front-end app.

-If you're running the exercise files in GitHub Codespaces, the dependencies for the auth server are automatically installed.
+If you're running the exercise files in GitHub Codespaces (recommended), the dependencies for the auth server are automatically installed.
 If you're running the exercise files on your local computer, install the dependencies using `npm install`.

-### Setting up the Auth Server
+#### Setting up the Auth Server

 1. Visit the [platform.openai.com](https://platform.openai.com/api-keys) to create an API key for the project.
 2. Make a copy of `/auth-server/.env-template` to create a new `.env` file in the `/auth-server/` directory with the following: